pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/add-a-linac.md

     set that service to be able to boot on server start.
 * A shared network drive at your centre where you will be storing the iCom and TRF records.
+  * Throughout this document the iCom network path will be assumed to be `\\NBCCC-pdc\physics\NBCC-DataExchange\iCom`.
 * A shared network drive at your centre which can be mounted by the iView to be utilised as a QA iView imaging database.

+## The iCom listener

+Elekta Linacs have an iCom protocol that can be utilised to determine various parameters about the Linac state, eg. Gantry angle.
+This section details how we have set up the PyMedPhys iCom listener

-## Installing PyMedPhys on the iCom listener server
+### Installing PyMedPhys on the iCom listener server

 In our case, the server where the iCom listener is to be installed has the requirement that the installation has minimal impact on the other software that